- 1 What is phishing?

 What is phishing?

-Phishing is a method used by hackers in an attempt to collect personal information using deceptive e-mails and websites.
+Phishing is a method used by hackers to collect personal information using deceptive e-mails and websites.
 It’s a form of attack that uses disguised email as a weapon.

 The main objective is to trick the target into believing that the message is legitimate.
 It could be crafted to look like a note from a senior employee within their firm.
 Sometimes they are made to look like a request from their bank.
 It may direct the victim to download an attachment or to click to link.